 First, don’t panic!
 Sometimes it takes up to 6-8 weeks for these scores to be sent from the testing companies and then processed and attached to your online application.

 How do I know whether my application packet is complete and has been received or not?

 You can check the status of your required items by reviewing it in the online application tool.
 For any item that is missing, feel free to send unofficial copies/screenshots to the department for review purposes.
 Remember: official copies of transcripts and GRE scores MUST be attached to your online application before you can be fully admitted.

 I’m an Auburn employee.
 Is my application process the same as non-employees?

 Yes, except for the payment part.
 The Graduate School will waive the application fee for current Auburn employees.
 When you complete your application, save it but do NOT submit credit card information for payment.
-Once your application is complete and has been saved, email Ms. Jennifer Lovelace to request a waiver of the application fee because of your employee status.
-She will complete the processing of your application at that point.
+Once your application is complete and has been saved, email Justin Gilbert to request a waiver of the application fee because of your employee status.
+He will complete the processing of your application at that point.